Sustainable Exploration

 Irreversible thresholds recur across domains:

-1. Energy and infrastructure systems
+1. Energy and infrastructure development

 2. Grid-connected assets and storage